apnadkarni/blt/man/scrollset.rst

   **-yscrollcommand** *cmdPrefix*
     Specifies the prefix for a command used to communicate with vertical scrollbars.
-Whenever the vertical view in the widget's window changes, the widget will generate a Tcl command by concatenating the scroll command and two numbers.
+Whenever the vertical view in the widget's window changes, the widget will generate a TCL command by concatenating the scroll command and two numbers.
 If this option is not specified, then no command will be executed.